Download this Newsletter Issue in pdf (3.24 MB)

 Also the beliefs and practices of Muslims should not be judged according to the beliefs and the laws of other religions since some lawful practices of one religion can be portrayed by other religion as unlawful or even wrong.

 Sometimes a conduct of certain people can be offensive to others and vice versa in spite of the fact that this conduct is not meant to offend others.
-For example Islam commands Muslims to lower their eyes when they are talking to people out of respect and honor for the others.
+For example Islam commands Muslims to lower their eyes when they are talking to people of opposite gender out of respect and honor for the others.
 This can be offending to other cultures where eye contact is very important when communication.

 To live in peace and harmony in this world, one should realize that people were created differently and vary in the colors of their skin, their languages, and in their religions, cultures, and traditions.
 Some people may be different, but it does not mean that they are bad or evil.